davdar/maam/writeup/paper.markdown

 `````align````````````````````````````````````````
 5,6: {N=0,, x=1} {N≠0,, x=4}
 ``````````````````````````````````````````````````
-At program point 7 the analysis correctly corrolates the values of `x` and `y`:
+At program point 7 the analysis correctly corrolates the values for `x` and `y`:
 `````align````````````````````````````````````````
 7: {N=0,, x=1,, y=5} {N≠0,, x=4,, y=6}
 ``````````````````````````````````````````````````

 \paragraph{Flow-Sensitive}
-A flow-sensitive analysis will collect a _single_ set of facts about each variable _at each program point_.
+A flow-sensitive analysis collects a _single_ set of facts for each variable _at each program point_.
 At program points 3 and 4, the analysis considers separate worlds:
 `````align````````````````````````````````````````